lize-alberts/lize-alberts.github.io/content/authors/admin/_index.md

 interests:
   - Human-centred AI
   - Foundation model ethics and evaluation
-  - Cognitive/computational linguistics
+  - Cognitive and computational linguistics
-  - Philosophy of language and cognition
+  - Philosophy of mind and language
-  - The ethics of interaction/behavioural design
+  - Interactional/behavioural design ethics
   - Wellbeing-supportive technologies
+  - Responsible Innovation

 # Education to show in About widget
 education: